guohaoyu110/word-count-combined/spark-program/README.md

 Laboratory 9: Spark Programming

 Apache Spark is a powerful distributed computing framework for efficiently processing very large datasets.
-You will explore its libraries using the PySpark API in both a standalone and distributed environment. (start on this early as you have to run your program on Hadoop, MPI and spark with varying number of worker nodes)
+You will explore its libraries using the PySpark API in both a standalone and distributed environment. (start on this early as you have to run your program on **Hadoop**, **MPI** and **spark** with varying number of worker nodes)

 ## **1. PySpark**